Fil88/Fil88.github.io/_posts/2021-03-01-Windows-Evasion.md

 `Add AES paylod Encryption`

-First of all we need the function to apply AES encryption/decryption
+First of all we need the c++ function to apply AES encryption/decryption

 ```cpp
 //AES ENC